jwd83/VCR/README.md

 * Download shared files remotely.
 * Next and Previous buttons while in watch or listen mode
 * Precache next file to speed up track switching in listen mode (pre-caching starts after 10s on a listen page)
+* Randomly selected background image for header in settings.
+Can use single list element for static

 ## TODO